hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 ## Architecture

 Over and above what its predecessor was designed to do, the main functionality of Hermez 2.0 is to provide smart contract support.
-It performs the task of state transtioning resulting from the  Ethereum Layer 2 transaction executions (transactions that users send to the network).
+It performs the task of state-transition resulting from the Ethereum Layer 2 transaction executions (transactions that users send to the network).
 Subsequently, by employing zero-knowledge functionality, it generates validity proofs that attest to the correctness of these state change computations carried out off-chain.

 The major components of Hermez 2.0 are: